Warning: I’m in the process of revamping this rulebook. Please contact the Commissioner for rules information.

 Top 30 Prospects & Top International Prospects

-Any player with no history in our league and who is listed on preseason or midseason Top 30 Prospects Lists from Baseball America, MLB Pipeline, and Fangraphs (list isn’t all-inclusive) will be eligible for the draft.
-17+ year-old J2 players listed in these publications will also be eligible for the draft.
+Any player with no history in our league and who is listed on preseason or midseason Top 30 Prospects Lists from Baseball America, MLB Pipeline, and Fangraphs (the list isn’t all-inclusive) will be eligible for the draft.
+17+ year-old J2 players listed in these publications will also be eligible for the draft if they have a Baseball Reference ID.

 As soon as this list is developed the Commissioner will provide the names of all players.